harisssahmad/AI-Project-6th-sem/README.md

   - Worked on the frontend, using React JS to provide a seamless web experience

 - Saad Salman:
-  - Worked on the backend, using Express JS to create RESTful API and  providegraceful error handling
+  - Worked on the backend, using Express JS to create RESTful API and  provide graceful error handling

 - Sarim Uzzaman:
   - Worked on proompt engineering to develop a robust prompt that performs the task of code checking and plagiarism detection, on Groq's online playground